 The Caucasus Spatial Data Infrastructure (C-SDI) Team was established in 2015 in order to improve the spatial data sharing mechanisms and data geoprocessing capacities; to support gap analyses in spatial data availability, infrastructure and institutional arrangements; and to support capacity building of key local actors related to countries’ involvement in international and regional flagship initiatives through the Group on Earth Observation (GEO).

-The Caucasus SDI Team is responsible for the Caucasus spatial data GeoNode platform (http://sustainable-caucasus.grid.unep.ch), which to date contains more than 100 datasets from various sources (global, regional, national and local) on a wide range of themes.
+The Caucasus SDI Team is responsible for the Caucasus spatial data GeoNode platform (//sustainable-caucasus.grid.unep.ch), which to date contains more than 100 datasets from various sources (global, regional, national and local) on a wide range of themes.

-Hayk Igityan is a specialist in Geology, Geohazard and Risk Reduction, Geodynamics, Geographic Information Systems (GIS) and Spatial Data Infrastructures (SDI) at the Institute of Geological Sciences at the National Academy of Sciences RA, and a specialist at “Georisk” Scientific-Research company.
+Hayk Igityan is a specialist in Geology, Geohazard and Risk Reduction, Geodynamics, Geographic Information Systems (GIS), and Spatial Data Infrastructures (SDI) at the Institute of Geological Sciences at the National Academy of Sciences RA, and a specialist at “Georisk” Scientific-Research company.
 In 2016, he was awarded a PhD in Geology.
-From 2014 to 2015 he was an engineer geologist at Yerevan State University, Faculty of Geography and Geology.
-Since 2012, he has been working at the Institute of Geological Sciences at the National Academy of Sciences, RA and “Georisk” Scientific-Research company, focusing on earthquake and landslide hazard mapping and risk reduction
+From 2014 to 2015 he was an engineering geologist at Yerevan State University, Faculty of Geography and Geology.
+Since 2012, he has been working at the Institute of Geological Sciences at the National Academy of Sciences, RA, and “Georisk” Scientific-Research company, focusing on earthquake and landslide hazard mapping and risk reduction

 Kamran Shayesteh is an assistant professor at Malayer University Iran.
 Since 2015 he is the dean of Faculty of Natural Resources and Environment.
 He is the board member of the Iranian Association for Environmental Assessment, as well as the founding member of the Scientific Network for Caucasus Mountain Regions (SNC-mt) and its Scientific Steering Group.
-His research interests include: land use change analysis. landscape ecology, ecological economics, carrying capacity.
+His research interests include land-use change analysis. landscape ecology, ecological economics, carrying capacity.

-Hakan Yiğitbaşıoğlu graduated Ankara State University and holds Ph.D. in Physical Geography.
-He is a professor at the same university since 2005 and the Head of Physical Geography Sub-department starting from 2001.
+Hakan Yiğitbaşıoğlu graduated from Ankara State University and holds a Ph.D. in Physical Geography.
+He is a professor at the same university since 2005 and the Head of the Physical Geography Sub-department starting from 2001.
 Before that Mr. Yiğitbaşıoğlu was the Head of Social Environmental Sciences Sub-Department in Social Sciences Institute of Ankara University, as well as the Vice Dean of Faculty of Language and History and Geography at the Ankara University.